 The 30-acre park was designed in a way that would serve many purposes.
 From the canoe/kayak launch and natural landscaping to the VIP Rooftop Deck and 10-acre music venue, this is the new recreation and entertainment destination of the suburbs.
 Bring your kids and fly a kite.
 Enjoy a local band in the music pavilion with friends.
 Spread out a blanket and watch fireworks with the family on the 4th of July.
 RiverEdge Park is your backyard away from home.

 Shop Aurora's Farmers Market for seasonal favorites!
-Join neighbors and enjoy the familiar flavors and weekly surprises during our 103rd Anniversary.
+Join neighbors and enjoy the familiar flavors and weekly surprises.
 Illinois' oldest continually-running market, proudly celebrating area history and heritage.
 Each week with their Healthy Growing Initiative, your shopping experience includes a variety of fresh fruits and vegetables as well as the opportunity to discover unique handcrafts, homemade breads and pastries, specialty meats, artisan cheeses, and beautiful flowers.
 Pick up your farm fresh produce for the week - and plan to spend some time savoring the sweetness of locally-made baked goods, snacking on fresh popcorn, or tasting delicious hot donuts!
 The City of Aurora Farmers Markets are more than a place to get your vegetables.
 An excellent way to kick off your Saturday morning with a mini-festival of socializing, food, music and much more.
-Held each Wednesday afternoon from July through September.
+Held Saturday mornings, June through October.

 This forest preserve has miles of wooded trails and a quarry lake suitable for hiking and horseback.
 Fishing, canoeing and kayaking permitted in season.